 7 1 Main Control System

+The above equipment is suggested, but bidders should include all of equipment is needed in order to meet the requirements of the RFP to provide a turn-key production line.
+This line shall produce license plates that meets the specification V.C.1., utilizing 3M Series 922250E/9250T retroreflective sheeting.

 The equipment and accessories required above should conform to the specifications and shall be provided complete including freight, FOB Destination, to the plant site.
 Equipment proposed shall be the latest current models in production as of the date of the solicitation and be of proven performance and under standard design, complete as regularly advertised and marketed and shall be delivered complete with all necessary parts, specified accessories, tools, and special features, whether or not they may be specifically mentioned below.

 Two sets of operation and parts manuals for each piece of installed equipment shall either be collated into binders and provided to the industry supervisor or provide copies of printable electronic manuals